-From salutogenic resources to objective stress phenotyping in university students siological measurement.
+From salutogenic resources to objective stress phenotyping in university students

-A critical narrative review of sense of coherence, lifestyle, and physiological measurement.
+A critical narrative review of sense of coherence, lifestyle, and physiological measurement

 sense of coherence, salutogenesis, academic stress, physiological monitoring, salivary biomarkers, wearable devices, university students, heart rate variabilityAbstract